huddlej/couchdb_templatetags/README.md

 ## Usage

+Load the template library in your template:

+    {% load couchdb %}

 The first argument is a path relative to your CouchDB server.
 For example, the following example outputs ``{"couchdb":"Welcome","version":"0.10.0"}``.